1norqaq/paired-synth-controls/README.md

 ## Privacy note

-Do **not** commit the proprietary hiring row-level data.
-The private experiments are reproducible by the authors with a local file matching the documented schema;
-reviewers can run the same code path on the synthetic example data and can fully reproduce the public Folktables experiment.
+Do **not** commit the proprietary hiring row-level data or private per-draw outputs.
+The private experiments are reproducible by the authors with a local file matching the documented schema; reviewers can run the same code path on the synthetic example data and can fully reproduce the public Folktables experiment.